samhess/lexicon/README.md

 After traveling around Madagascar and spending some time on Nosy Be, I managed to understand the following words and phrases.
-It is certainly not enough to replace French in daily situations.
+It is certainly not enough to replace French in everyday situations.
 The list shows what I was able to catch in everyday life due to the frequency or oddness of those words and phrases.